-The Company has an Omnibus Equity Incentive Plan which was approved by shareholders in 2021 (the "Equity Plan") and replaces the previous stock option plan.
+The Company has an Omnibus Equity Incentive Plan which was approved by shareholders in 2021 (the "Equity Plan").
 The Equity Plan provides for the grant of stock options, RSUs, DSUs, performance share units ("PSUs") and other share-based awards subject to TSX approval.
 Under the Equity Plan, the maximum number of equity-based awards issued cannot exceed 10% of the Company's currently issued and outstanding common shares.
 Additionally, RSUs are required to be settled by December 31 in the third year following the year of grant ("Expiry date"), whereas DSUs are settled once the awardee retires or departs.